 Picric acid reacts with hydrogen cyanide to produce red isopurpurate (HCN).
 Picric acid can be used to quantify hydrogen cyanide by measuring the resulting dye photometrically.

 Wet picric acid has been used as a skin dye or a temporary marking agent on a much smaller scale.
-It interacts with skin proteins to create a dark brown colour that can last up to a month.
+It interacts with skin proteins to create a dark brown color that can last up to a month.

 Picric acid was used in hospitals in the early twentieth century as an antiseptic and treatment for burns, malaria, herpes, and smallpox.
 Picric acid-soaked gauze was also widely used as a burn remedy in first aid kits during that time span.
 It was famously used to treat burns suffered by victims of the 1937 Hindenburg disaster.
 During World War I, picric acid was also used to treat trench foot in soldiers serving on the Western Front.